Maty Grunberg: Biography

 Maty Grunberg was born in Skopje, Macedonia, the former Yugoslavia.
 In the year 1948 M.G. immigrated to Israel with his parents and sister "Liora".
 They were part of the remnants of Yugoslavian Jewry escaping from Europe.
 He grew up in Bat-yam, a small beach town south to Tel Aviv.
 His father, Leo, was an engineer and an inventor.
 His mother, Bella Kimchi, was a descendant of an old family coming from Toledo, Spain.
 M.G. finished "with honor" his studies in "Bezalel Academy of Arts and Design", Jerusalem (1964–66) and continued for his M.A. degree in "Central School of Art and Design" in London (1969–71).
 He lived and worked in London and New York for 44 years.
-2007 he came back to Israel and opened the Studio in Bat-yam.
+In 2007, he came back to Israel and opened the Studio in Bat-yam.
 His 3 children – Allona is a Public Relation Manager, Bat-Ami is a drama teacher and David is an Architect.